redewiedergabe/tagger/README.md

 ### Publications
 Main Publication (please cite when using the recognizers):

-**Annelen Brunner, Ngoc Duyen Tanja Tu, Lukas Weimer, Fotis Jannidis: [To BERT or not to BERT – Comparing Contextual Embeddings in a Deep Learning Architecture for the Automatic Recognition of four Types of Speech, Thought and Writing Representation](http://ceur-ws.org/Vol-2624/paper5.pdf), Proceedings of the 5th Swiss Text Analytics Conference (SwissText) & 16th Conference on Natural Language Processing (KONVENS), Zurich, Switzerland, June 23-25, 2020.**
+**Annelen Brunner, Ngoc Duyen Tanja Tu, Lukas Weimer, Fotis Jannidis: [To BERT or not to BERT – Comparing contextual embeddings in a deep learning architecture for the automatic recognition of four types of speech, thought and writing representation](http://ceur-ws.org/Vol-2624/paper5.pdf), Proceedings of the 5th Swiss Text Analytics Conference (SwissText) & 16th Conference on Natural Language Processing (KONVENS), Zurich, Switzerland, June 23-25, 2020.**

 Other Publications: